-Ingredients: Sulphur Dioxide Free blueberries (pure cane sugar, sunflower oil anti-sticking agent)
+DRIED CAPE COD BLUEBERRIES INGREDIENTS: Sulphur Dioxide Free Cape Cod blueberries (pure cane sugar, sunflower oil anti-sticking agent)

-This product was sourced by the Buyers at Gerbs who partner with the world’s top dedicated Natural, non-GMO, and Organic farms that harvest in dedicated facilities on dedicated equipment so there is no risk of the top food allergen’s and/or cross -contamination.
+Dried cape cod blueberries are sourced by the Buyers at Gerbs who partner with the world’s top dedicated Natural, non-GMO, and Organic farms that harvest in dedicated facilities on dedicated equipment so there is no risk of the top food allergen’s and/or cross-contamination.
 Our goal is to give the Allergy Community relief in the battle of living with food allergies.

 Keeps Your Bones Strong and Healthy